wmde/wikiba.se/source/implementations.md

 # Implementations

-**Who uses Wikibase?** Any organization can use it to manage and open up their structured data, and hundreds do -- in particular, many data-minded [GLAM](https://en.wikipedia.org/wiki/GLAM_(industry_sector)) organizations across the world.
+**Who uses Wikibase?** Any organization can use it to manage and open up their structured data, and hundreds do&mdash;in particular, many data-minded [GLAM](https://en.wikipedia.org/wiki/GLAM_(industry_sector)) organizations across the world.
 Here's a sampling of them and their projects using Wikibase.

 ## Libraries